squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 }
 ```

-When compiled, though, the resource type and ID are indistinguishable from a properly defined `STRINGTABLE`.
+In the compiled resource, though, the resource type and ID are indistinguishable from a properly defined `STRINGTABLE`.
 This means that compiling the above resource and then trying to use `LoadString` will *succeed*, even though the resource's data does not conform at all to the intended structure of a `RT_STRING` resource:

 ```c
 UINT string_id = 0;